badass-techie/Sociorama/README.md

 > Angular Typescript PWA responsive progressive-web-app bootstrap material

 The frontend is built with Angular and is fully responsive.
 Data is stored and retrieved from a backend application (via REST endpoints) using Angular HttpClient.
-Here is a [demo of the app](), and the [backend]().
+Here is a [demo of the app](), and its [backend](https://github.com/badass-techie/Sociorama-API).

 ---